LBreda/NodeAtacAPI/README.md

 It will return all the data for a given route.

-It needs three parameters: the API key, the route ID and a callback function with two parameters.
+It needs the route ID.

-It returns a "error" boolean on the first parameter, and the response object on the second parameter.
 The response object is a dictionary.

 I'm working on a English translation of the output.
 You can find the Italian version on the linked API function page.